inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Docker

-This application also is containerised and there is to options of running container:
+This application also is containerised and there are two options of running container:

 1. Build and run the Docker image: